Sherman Skolnick: Career

 Skolnick was founder and chairman of the Citizens' Committee to Clean Up the Courts, which he started in 1963.
 He used the local press to distribute his reports, later establishing a telephone hotline–"Hotline News", a public-access television show on cable TV, and a web site.

 Skolnick's investigations put Otto Kerner Jr. in prison for three years; and led to the resignation of two Illinois Supreme Court justices, Roy J. Solfisburg, Jr. and Ray Klingbiel, who, as Skolnick reported, had accepted bribes of stock from a defendant in a case on which they ruled.
 The scandal catapulted John Paul Stevens, special counsel to an investigating commission, to fame as a justice of the U.S. Supreme Court.
 In 2001, the story became the subject of a book, Illinois Justice, by Kenneth A. Manaster.
-His investigations also revealed corruption at the Bank of Credit and Commerce International.
+His investigations also revealed corruption at the Bank of Credit and Commerce International (BCCI).

 Skolnick's final written works include an 81-part series entitled "The Overthrow of the American Republic," and a 16-part series entitled "Coca-Cola, the CIA, and the Courts."